temporalio/maru/README.md

 **⚠️ WARNING**

 This repository is a load generator for Temporal and does not represent suggested Go SDK practices or worker settings.
-Please reference the Go SDK documentation or the Go SDK samples for better guidance.
+Please reference the Go SDK documentation, or the Go SDK samples for better guidance.

 ## How It Works